 Typical water cooler conversations have migrated to chat platforms and workplace communities.
 Employees may occasionally share current news articles, covers of books they’re reading or photos of home workspaces.
 Similarly, in-person meetings have gone digital.
 In addition to being cognizant of the limitations around reproducing and distributing copyrighted works, public performance and display rights also need to be considered in livestreamed and recorded meetings.

 In an in-person meeting, employees may read a quote from a blog or share a physical photograph from a trade magazine.
 However, doing either of those two things during a livestream meeting may run afoul of the copyright owner’s public performance and display right.
 In video conference meetings, employees might inadvertently display copyrighted content in the background, such as a painting, sculpture and even their desktop globe.
 Displaying any one of these authored works could infringe upon the rights of the copyright owner.

-T. Rowe Price’s education and copyright compliance program leverages data for more informed decision-making.
-Not surprisingly, our data began to indicate that as more and more employees transitioned to work-from-home, the number of IP matters coming in also increased.
+T. Rowe Price’s education and copyright compliance program utilizes data for more informed decision-making.
+Not surprisingly, the data began to indicate that as more and more employees transitioned to work-from-home, the number of IP matters coming in also increased.
 Companies must get creative and consider how to stay visible with a client base who is spread out across the country or the globe to reinforce the importance of copyright compliance.

-Here are a few of the ways T. Rowe Price’s copyright compliance strategy has evolved to better address a remote workforce:
+In addition to leveraging CCC’s copyright education resources and licensing, here are a few of the ways T. Rowe Price’s copyright compliance strategy has evolved to better address a remote workforce: